dfinity/awesome-internet-computer/CONTRIBUTING.md

 - Please make sure you [squash](https://dev.to/pb/git-squash-simplified-3ba1) all commits into a single commit before opening a pull request.
 If your pull request requires changes upon review, please be sure to squash all additional commits as well.
 <!-- markdown-link-check-enable -->

-> Thanks you so much for reading the contributing guide.
+> Thank you so much for reading the contributing guide.
 Looking forward to review a great PR from you.